Cavaliers: An Anthology 1973–1974: Content

-Disc One features The Human Menagerie, along with four bonus tracks.
-A DJ Edit of "Sebastian" was originally created to send to DJs for radio play.
-"Rock and Roll Parade" was B-Side to "Sebastian".
-"Judy Teen" was the band's first UK hit in 1974, with the B-Side being "Spaced Out".
+Disc one features The Human Menagerie, along with four bonus tracks.
+A DJ edit of "Sebastian" was originally created for radio play.
+"Rock and Roll Parade" was B-side to "Sebastian".
+"Judy Teen" was the band's first UK hit in 1974, with the B-side being "Spaced Out".

-Disc Two features The Psychomodo, along with two bonus tracks.
-"Such a Dream" was the B-Side to "Mr. Soft", while "Big Big Deal" was released in November 1974 as Harley's non-album solo debut.
+Disc two features The Psychomodo, along with two bonus tracks.
+"Such a Dream" was the B-side to "Mr. Soft", while "Big Big Deal" was released in November 1974 as Harley's non-album solo debut.

-Disc Three largely consists of previously unreleased alternative versions, as well as other mixes, mainly of The Human Menagerie album.
+Disc three largely consists of previously unreleased alternative versions, as well as other mixes, mainly of The Human Menagerie album.
 The alternative versions had been recently discovered at the time.
 The early version of "Judy Teen" is dated 1 March 1973, recorded at Audio International Studios.
 A stereo mix of "Crazy Raver" is included, along with an unedited version of "Rock and Roll Parade", an alternative mix of "Mr. Soft" and the full version of "Big Big Deal".

-Disc Four features live performances from the band at the BBC in Concert, on the Old Grey Whistle Test and a John Peel Session.
+Disc four features live performances from the band at the BBC in Concert, on the Old Grey Whistle Test and a John Peel Session.
 The five tracks from the band 'In Concert' at the BBC were recorded on 22 January 1974 at the Hippodrome, Golders Green in London.
 It was first transmitted on 26 January 1974, and was introduced by Pete Drummond.
 The two tracks from the Old Grey Whistle Test were recorded on 10 February 1974 at the BBC TV Centre in London.
 The John Peel session, featuring five tracks, was produced by Tony Wilson for the BBC.
 It was recorded at Langham 1 on 28 May 1974, and was first transmitted on 11 June 1974.
-The two Old Grey Whistle Test tracks had not appeared on CD before, while much of the other performances on Disc Four had been previously released on the 1995 Windsong International compilation Live at the BBC.
+The two Old Grey Whistle Test tracks had not appeared on CD before, while much of the other performances on disc four were previously released on the 1995 Windsong International compilation Live at the BBC.